 In November 2014, Mr. Orozco graduated with a Bachelor of Arts degree, and less than two years later he completed the MBA program.
 In many ways, higher education was a necessity for him.
 “I just had back surgery last August.
-It was just one of 12 surgeries I’ve undergone from working in construction.
+It was just one of 12 surgeries I’ve undergone from working construction.
 I’ve broken my foot a couple of times and have had trouble over the years with my shoulders.
-Gradually, my body has been breaking down, so I knew I had to invest in my mind,” he explained.
+Gradually, my body has been breaking down, so I knew I had to invest in my mind.”

 There is another motivating factor that is important to Mr. Orozco’s success.
 He lost two brothers to drug addiction, including his youngest sibling, who died last year.
-Another brother fell into the drug and gang life, and has spent the last 30 years in and out of prison (going back behind bars recently after serving a six-year prison term and being out for less than a year).
+Another brother fell into the drug and gang life, and has spent his last 30 years in and out of prison (going back behind bars recently after serving a six-year prison term and being out for less than a year).

 “That’s just what I grew up with.
 That was the environment I was raised in, and I’m sad to say that it’s all too common here.
-But I never wanted to be a product of my environment,” he said.
+But I never wanted to be a product of my environment,” he says.
 “On the contrary, it has been my ambition to shape my own destiny and influence my community – not the other way around.”

-Mr. Orozco explained that the Washington Unified School District is in an old Hispanic community.
+Mr. Orozco says that the Washington Unified School District is in an old Hispanic community.
 “The schools there are pretty run down and the neighborhood can be rough, so it kind of gives me a purpose for what I’m doing.
 It means a lot to me that I’m a positive role model for the students there, and I have an impact on the younger guys that work for me.
 It’s always nice to see that.
 It’s important for me to help those around me and give them some direction.”

 The most important beneficiary of Mr. Orozco’s academic success and helpful attitude may be his 18-year-old daughter, who plans on completing her Associate of Arts degree at Sacramento City College and enrolling at University of California, Davis in fall 2018 to pursue her dream of becoming a psychiatrist.
 He also hopes to inspire his eight-year-old and his five-year-old, and to continue to do so, the recent graduate, who recently participated in Sacramento commencement ceremonies, is contemplating enrollment in a doctoral program.